Why we object to Thames Water's TDRA

 The TDRA scheme is socially flawed

-To construct the tunnels, shafts outfall and abstraction sites, Thames Water will be removing land from community use for a significant period of time, causing a high social cost.
+To construct the tunnels, shaft, abstraction and outfall sites, Thames Water will be removing land from community use for a significant period of time, causing a high social cost.

 Specifically in Ham Lands and Burnell Open Space